 The Elliott Homestead

 The blog focuses heavily on food with delicious from-scratch recipes.
 However, the farm archives house valuable information as well.
-Their YouTube channel is a wealth of information on cooking, gardening, and homemaking.
+Their YouTube channel is a wealth of cooking, gardening, and homemaking information.

 Little House Living

 Merissa is a wife and mother who writes about frugal and simple living, preparedness, homesteading, and farmhouse renovations.
 I remember finding her site way back when!
-She's been blogging for more than 10 years, so her site is a wealth of information.
+She's been blogging for over 10 years, so her site is a wealth of information.

 Merissa also has a YouTube channel where she videos tours of her garden, food storage tips, and more.